Arunachal Pradesh – Culture, Tribes, Tourism & Important Facts

 Ziro Valley

-Ziro Valley is world-famous for its natural beauty and the unique lifestyle of the Apatani tribe.
+Ziro Valley is famous for its green landscapes, rice fields, and the unique lifestyle of the Apatani tribe.
+It is also known for the popular Ziro Music Festival.

 Namdapha National Park

-Namdapha National Park is a biodiversity hotspot, home to rare wildlife species and dense forests.
+Namdapha National Park is a biodiversity hotspot and home to rare wildlife species, including snow leopards, red pandas, and exotic birds.

 Sela Pass